deckhouse/modules-gitlab-ci/docs/CVE_Scan.gitlab-ci.md

 ## Variables

-#   $TAG - module image tag
-#   $MODULE_NAME - module name
-#   $DD_URL - URL to defectDojo
-#   $DD_TOKEN - token of defectDojo to upload reports
-#   $PROD_REGISTRY - must be deckhouse prod read registry, used to get trivy databases and release images
-#   $PROD_REGISTRY_USER - username to log in to deckhouse prod read registry
-#   $PROD_REGISTRY_PASSWORD - password to log in to deckhouse prod read registry
-#   $DEV_REGISTRY - must be deckhouse dev registry, used to get dev images
-#   $DEV_REGISTRY_USER - username to log in to deckhouse dev registry
-#   $DEV_REGISTRY_PASSWORD - password to log in to deckhouse dev registry
-#   $TRIVY_REPORTS_LOG_OUTPUT - true/false.
-Output Trivy reports into CI job log, default - true
-#   $SCAN_SEVERAL_LASTEST_RELEASES - true/false.
-Whether to scan last several releases or not.
-For scheduled pipelines override will not work as value is always true.
-#   $LATEST_RELEASES_AMOUNT - Number of latest releases to scan.
-Default is: 3
-#   $SEVERITY - Vulnerabilities severity to scan.
-Default is: UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL
-#   $MODULE_PROD_REGISTRY_CUSTOM_PATH - Module custom path in prod registry.
-Example: flant/modules
-#   $MODULE_DEV_REGISTRY_CUSTOM_PATH - Module custom path in dev registry.
-Example: flant/modules

 ### Pipeline variables section
 ```
 CVE_RELEASE_TO_SCAN - Set minor version of release you want to scan. e.g.: 1.23